Jacky720/UndertaleVersionSwitcher/README.txt

 That's it!
 Thanks to:
 - mono21400 for all the console files.
 It's been pinned in the chat for too long for containing 95% of the game data.
+- Grossley for the lion's share of Steam files.
 - All the speedrunners for several more files (including 1.001 Linux and 1.05).
 - The Underminers server for general support and, uh, there's probably a few more I found there and forgot about.
 Heh.